Taipei First Girls' High School: Overview

 The school was founded in 1904, as Taihoku Prefectural Taihoku First Girls' High School (臺北州立臺北第一高等女學校) during Japanese rule.
 After the handover of Taiwan from Japan in 1945, the name was changed to Taiwan Provincial Taipei First Girls' High School (臺灣省立臺北第一女子中學) on December 12.
 In 1967, it was renamed to Taipei Municipal First Girls' Senior High School (臺北市立第一女子高級中學) due to Taipei City becoming a municipality.
 With its history stretching back over one hundred years, the school has had over 60,000 students.
 Currently, the school operates 78 classes and has about 3,000 students.
 In 2002, it was renamed to Taipei Municipal First Girls High School due to the bilingual project of school renaming in Taipei City.

 The school's campus measures roughly 26,000 sq. metres, with a total of six main buildings - the oldest being Guang-Fu Building (光復樓), a three-story structure built by the Japanese government in 1933 (notable as well for being bombed in 1945).
 Other buildings include Ming-De Building (明德樓, completed 1954), Zhong-Zheng Building (中正樓, completed 1977), the Library (Demolished and rebuilt as "Shue Chu Building"), the Activity Center (completed 1971), and Zhi-Shan Building (至善樓, completed in 1993).

 The school is famous for the traditions it maintains, including the uniform of a green shirt and black skirt/black trousers, carried over from air-raid days.
 The school has adopted various different policies regarding the traditional uniform over the decades, including incorporating pants, slacks and different jackets, yet it still keeps true to the tradition of the green shirt, which is recognized widely all across Taiwan.
 The green was initially used to distinguish the school from the Presidential Office (which was located directly across the street) during air raids.
 Every year on December 12, alumni all over the world participate in the International Taipei First Girls' High School Uniform Day (全球北一制服日) and wear the green uniforms they once wore as students.

 TFG has an acclaimed marching band, the Taipei First Girls' Marching Band (北一樂隊).
 This band consists of eighty members, primarily sophomores.
 The MB has repeatedly won first prize in the national wind music competition for senior and vocational high schools.
 It also has two counterparts: the Honor Guard (儀隊) and the Color Guard (旗隊).
 The students go through a rigorous training schedule and are known for their perseverance and resilience.
 These three organizations offer perform at national events, such as the annual National Day Parade and the 2009 Deaflympics.
-The TFG MBHGCG organizations have also ventured overseas, including performing in Singapore (1981), South Africa (1986), Beijing (1992), Nanjing (1992), Shanghai (1992), California's Rose Parade (1996), Edinburgh (1999), Glasgow (1999), Austria (2012), and France (2013).
+The TFG MBHGCG organizations have also ventured overseas, including performing in Singapore (1981), South Africa (1986), Beijing (1992), Nanjing (1992), Shanghai (1992), California's Rose Parade (1996, 2005, 2023), Edinburgh (1999), Glasgow (1999), Austria (2012), France (2013) and Canada (2024).

 Students at TFG are involved in a multitude of activities on campus.
 There are more than 50 student organizations and clubs within TFG including, but not limited to: